 Line Producer Training with TRC Media

-The programme offers participants training in three parts:
+The programme is offering participants training in three parts:

-- An intensive residential week of unrivalled training delivered by industry experts, which will take place in Glasgow from 4-8 December 2017
+- An intensive residential week of unrivalled training delivered by industry experts

 - A mentoring or shadowing opportunity on a film or television drama production